Parks & Recreation

 - Volunteer work teams!
 We welcome one and all!

 - Yes!
-Attend our Annual Golf Outing fundraiser at Briarwood Golf Course on the third Friday in September.
+Attend our Annual Golf Outing fundraiser at Briarwood Golf Course on the third Friday in September and Feast Berlin events during the summer at the Community Park with food trucks, games and music!

-- We are also brainstorming new ideas for family-friendly events to raise funds and build community.
+- We are always brainstorming new ideas for family-friendly events to raise funds and build community.
 We welcome ideas and volunteers!

-- Keep an eye on our Community Calendar and plan to join us in support of the park!
+- Keep an eye on our Community Calendar and plan to join us in support of East Berlin parks!

 What are the park hours and rules?